-Rajasthan Priorities is a research and advocacy project that is part of the larger India Consensus project – a partnership between the Copenhagen Consensus Center and Tata Trusts.
-Rajasthan Priorities analyzes and promotes investments to establish how to achieve the most social, environmental and economic good for Rajasthan with every rupee spent.
+Rajasthan Priorities is a research and advocacy project that is part of the larger India Consensus project – a partnership between Tata Trusts and the Copenhagen Consensus Center.
+Rajasthan Priorities analyzes investments to establish how to achieve the most social, environmental and economic good for Rajasthan with every rupee spent.

 Rajasthan Priorities uses the Copenhagen Consensus approach, refined over the past ten years to improve global and regional spending priorities.